stablecog/stablecog/src/lib/md/privacy.md

 If this definition "consumer" applies to you, we must adhere to certain rights and obligations regarding your personal data.

-The information we collect, use, and disclose about you will vary depending on how you interact with Stablecog, Inc. and our Services.
+The information we collect, use, and disclose about you will vary depending on how you interact with IWANDO LLC (Synthica). and our Services.
 To find out more, please visit the following links:

 - [Personal data we collect](#1-what-information-do-we-collect)
 - [How we use your personal data](#2-how-do-we-process-your-information)